The present and future of post production business and technology

 So thanks to the ability to capture all my HDV material Premiere Pro CS5 at least got me usable material.

-One response to “Adobe Premiere Pro CS5 “saves” an interview.”
+One reply on “Adobe Premiere Pro CS5 “saves” an interview.”